Hostel Packing List

 Since you may be sharing a shower, it’s nice to have a toiletry bag that lets you tote the essentials.
 Hang this small organizer at your bunk or in the bathroom so you can see everything you need.
 It includes a shower caddy so you can carry your soap, razor, and other gear in the shower with you.
 Plus, there’s a ton of organization in this kit, so you’ll know you’ve forgotten something if you spy an empty pocket or loop.

-If your hair’s longer than a few inches, a comb won’t cut it.
+If your hair is longer than a few inches, a comb won’t cut it.
 Instead, reach for a travel-sized hairbrush that won’t snap in two when you hit a snag.
-The ergonomically-shaped handle on the Spornette Carry On is short yet comfortable to use, and the brush head is closer to the size you’re used to at home than a foldable style.
-Just be sure to slide it into the pocket of your toiletry kit with the bristles facing away from the mesh so it doesn’t get caught.
+The URTHEONE Mini Boar Bristle Hairbrush is small enough to fit into your toiletry kit but powerful enough to work like the brush you’ve got at home, and it doesn’t feel tiny in your hand, either.
+The boar bristles are an excellent addition, and their inclusion makes it easier to get a smooth ponytail when you’re going to be more active and want to keep your hair out of your face.
+When packing, slide it into the pocket of your toiletry kit with the bristles facing away from the mesh so it doesn’t get caught.

 We like the Venus Mini because it gives you a nearly full-size blade on a petite handle, so you can still get a good grip.
 While it comes with its own case (yay!), it’s so large you can likely leave it behind and slip this in a slot of your shower caddy.
 Replacement blades are available nearly anywhere, and if you buy too many, they also work on the longer Venus handle you have at home.

-Cutting as many liquids from your pack as possible makes hopping on a plane to your next destination easier, so we’re packing a crystal stone deodorant instead of a roll-on or gel.
-This inexpensive stone doesn’t take up much space in your pack, and since it’s sans plastic packaging, there will be less and less to lug around the world as you use it.
+Cutting as many liquids from your pack as possible makes hopping on a plane to your next destination easier, so we’re packing a CRYSTAL Deodorant Stick instead of a roll-on or gel.
+This inexpensive stone doesn’t take up much space in your pack, and since it’s quite small, there will be less and less to lug around the world as you use it.
 We take it in the shower with us to rub on since it activates once it gets damp, killing odor-causing bacteria without leaving white stains on your shirts.

 A folding travel toothbrush gives you the grip of a long handle with the packability of a smaller model.
 We like the GUM Travel Toothbrush because it’s comfortable to hold and includes holes in the handle that allow the bristles to dry even when you pack it away.
 This budget-friendly brush will last you as you hop from place to place, and it comes in a set of two, so you and a travel companion will both be prepared.